Which colours go well with pink?

 Pastel pink works beautifully with its opposite on the colour wheel.
 Clearly, opposites attract and play nicely, even though you may think they’d clash.

 Baby pink and blue can create a calming and serene environment.
 These pale tones make a fresh and inviting entrance way as shown in the photo below.
 Here, Mylands' Pink House Pink paint adds a cheeriness to the room.
 What better feeling to evoke when friends and family come to visit?

 Pale pink is one of the more neutral pink colours.
 It’s subtle and soft.
 As such, it lends itself to having an accent colour which adds some depth.

 Dark blue adds a bit of punch to a pale, neutral colour scheme.
 It’s a striking combination.
-It works really well in this kitchen pictured below.
-The navy blue shelving adds strength and impact against the muted, soft pink walls.
+It works really well in kitchens with navy blue such as on cabinetry or shelving that adds strength and impact against muted, soft pink walls.

 Blush pink and teal